 The HIV Vaccine Trials Network’s (HVTN’s) mission is to find a safe and effective preventive vaccine to stop the spread of HIV, a virus that infects some 35 million people worldwide.
 From its earliest days, the HVTN has recognized that community input and participation are integral in the search for a vaccine.

-“Community engagement is at the heart of how this Network functions,” says Gail Broder, Senior Community Engagement Project Manager in the HVTN’s Community Engagement Unit.
+“Community engagement is at the heart of how this Network functions,” says Gail Broder, Associate Director of the HVTN’s Social Behavioral Science and Community Engagement Unit.
 “Community members in this Network have powerful voices; when they speak, the researchers listen.”

 According to Dr. Michele Andrasik, HVTN's Director of Social & Behavioral Sciences and Community Engagement, “It is imperative that we center the community to ensure that, when an effective vaccine is developed, communities most in need will find it acceptable and uptake will be seamless.”

-The principles of GPP are incorporated into the work of the HVTN and built into the very structure of site and Network level work.
+The principles of GPP are incorporated into the work of the HVTN and are built into the very structure of our work.
 All sites have Community Engagement and Recruitment staff responsible for outreach in their communities.
 Each year they submit detailed work plans to the Network, outlining how they will engage and educate community stakeholders.
-Their plans might include community presentations and workshops for local community-based organizations.
-They may also plan public forums where senior research staff can talk about planned or ongoing trials, answer questions, and listen to concerns.
-Such forums are also used to share trial results when available, and to share related prevention trial information that could impact a community.
-At the Network level, CAB members provide input on materials that will be used to explain clinical trials to the public and serve on protocol teams, commenting on planned protocols from the outset of their design.
+At the Network level, CAB members provide input on materials that will be used to explain clinical trials to the public, and they serve on protocol teams where they provide input into planned protocols from the outset of their design.
 CABs also provide a forum for significant dialogue between researchers and community members.
-For example, one of their tasks is to ensure that Informed Consent documents – materials used to explain a research study, including any potential risks – are written in a way that is understandable to the average person in their community.
+For example, CABs often review Informed Consent documents – materials used to explain a research study, including any potential risks – to ensure they are written in a way that is understandable to the average person in their community.